FBakkensen/EngageIQ/README.md

 1. **Set Up Your API Key**:
    - Click on the extension options/settings
    - Enter your Gemini API key and save
+   - Select your preferred Gemini model from the dropdown menu
    - If you don't have a Gemini API key, you can obtain one from [Google AI Studio](https://makersuite.google.com/app/apikey)

 2. **Generate Comments**: